tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 controls, physical security, or hardware security modules.

-## Re-use of delegated credentials in multiple contexts
+## Re-use of Delegated Credentials in Multiple Contexts

 It is not possible to use the same delegated credential for both client and server authentication because issuing parties compute the corresponding signature using a context string unique to the intended role (client or server).

-## Revocation of delegated credentials
+## Revocation of Delegated Credentials

 Delegated credentials do not provide any additional form of early revocation.
 Since it is short lived, the expiry of the delegated credential would revoke the credential.
 Revocation of the long term private key that signs the delegated credential also implicitly revokes the delegated credential.

-## Interactions with session resumption
+## Interactions with Session Resumption

 If a client decides to cache the certificate chain and re-validate it when resuming a connection, the client SHOULD also cache the associated delegated credential and re-validate it.

-## Privacy considerations
+## Privacy Considerations

 Delegated credentials can be valid for 7 days and it is much easier for a service to create delegated credential than a certificate signed by a CA.  A